The Month of August

 History of August

-August was originally Sextilis, the sixth month in the Roman calendar and consisted of 31 days.
-It became the eighth month with a length of 29 days around 700 BCE when January and February were added to the year.
+In earlier versions of the Roman calendar, August was called Sextilis, the sixth month.
+It consisted of 31 days.
+It later became the eighth month with a length of 29 days when January and February were added to the year.
 Julius Caesar added two days to the month around 45 BCE.
 It was later renamed to honor Augustus Caesar in 8 BCE.

 Eighth Month in the Year